TABLE OF CONTENTS

 - The elimination of expensive deductibles and co-payments

-The medical expense could represent a year's worth of uncovered expenses that has been paid for by you, personally, with out of pocket after tax dollars.
+The medical expense could represent a year's worth of uncovered expenses that has been paid for by you, personally, with out-of-pocket after tax dollars.
 After tax dollars is the amount remaining after personal income tax is paid.
-In this example’s tax bracket, the company will pay $5,340 (including income tax).
-43% is used to pay income tax ($2,340).
+In this example’s tax bracket, the company will pay $4,800 (including income tax), of which 36% is used to pay income tax ($1,800).

-To explain in detail, each $1 you spend on medical expenses requires your company to pay you approximately $1.78 before tax.
-43% (or 78 cents) is paid in tax to Canada Revenue Agency in the form of provincial and federal taxes.
+To explain in detail, each $1.00 you spend on medical expenses would require your company to pay you approximately $1.60 before tax.
+The amount of 36% (or $0.60) is paid in tax to Canada Revenue Agency in the form of provincial and federal taxes.

 Choice 2 – Before Tax (medical expense is paid for through your business)

-The cost of the Health Spending HSA will vary by provider.
-In this example the yearly (total) cost of the HSA is $499.
-You would pay $499 instead of $2,340 in taxes.
+The cost of the Health Spending Account (HSA) will vary by provider.
+In this example, the yearly (total) cost of the HSA is $499.
+You would pay $499 instead of $1,800 in taxes.

 4. Is an HSA effective for an owner/operator/one person business?

-This category of businesses includes incorporated consultants, contractors, and professional corporations.
+This category of business includes incorporated consultants, contractors, and professional corporations.
 This segment of Canada's business community is overlooked by traditional health insurance carriers as it is difficult and expensive to insure.

-Interestingly, it can be argued that an HSA is most effective for a one person business.
+Interestingly, an HSA can be most effective for a one person business.
 The majority of Olympia clients are owner/operator businesses.
 By using an HSA, you and your family would benefit from a 100% tax deduction for your family medical benefits.

-Here's some of the advantages of an HSA for an owner/operator/one person business:
+Here are some of the advantages an HSA provides for an owner/operator/one person business: